Oregon Rental Deposit Return

 - Give your landlord an address to which your landlord may mail your deposit.

 What if my landlord still won’t return my deposit?

 Hire us!
 Call (503) 238-1010 and make an appointment and bring all relevant documents for review.
-We charge for an our initial consultation and demand letter to your landlord see rates.
+We charge for an hour-long initial consultation and demand letter to your landlord.
+See rates.
 Sometimes, landlords return deposits after an initial demand letter is sent.
 If your landlord fails to return your deposit in response to our demand letter, we will consider filing a lawsuit on your behalf.
-Under ORS 90.255 attorney’s fees and costs may be awarded to the winning party.
+Under ORS 90.255, attorney’s fees and costs may be awarded to the winning party.

 Why do we meet with you and usually send a demand letter to your landlord prior to filing a lawsuit?